 Page 1 of 4

-Winners were announced at the ATDA Presentation Night on October 18 at Chapter House, Melbourne.
-Major figures from government, the timber industry, and the design community were on hand to enjoy what has become the premier event in the timber design calendar.
+Winners were announced in late September 2012 at the Museum of Contemporary Art in Sydney.
+Many well-known individuals from government, the timber industry, and the design community were on hand to enjoy what has become the premier event in the Australian timber-design calendar.

 See below for a full list of all category winners and runners-up.
 To view full size images, click on the thumbnail images.
 To read about an entry, click on the project name.

 Page 1 | Page 2 | Page 3 | Page 4